Finally available for order: Xiaomis first pure wiping robot SWDK ZDG300

 Of course, the wiping robot also finds its charging station autonomously when the battery power drops.
 This is the case after a working time of 2 hours.
 He then has to charge his battery for 3 hours – both values with which he can live well.
 Important: The robot must have started from the charging station, otherwise it will have difficulties finding its “home” again.

 Two different cleaning modes can be selected via the Xiaomi Home App (Android, iOS), which is already very familiar to us: One is Z-Shaped cleaning, in which the robot travels straight through the rooms until it encounters an obstacle and then turns around.
 The other mode is similar, but the robot turns away from the obstacle/piece of furniture in a larger radius.
 However, both modes provide very good area coverage.

 Two interesting points about the design of the robot: A bumper is installed around the entire wiping robot.
 This protects the robot 360° around itself from collisions.
 In addition, the bumper cushions the collision with pieces of furniture.
 Normally, the bumper of a vacuum robot is only installed at the front.

 Point two: The robot does not drive with tires over the ground, but has a rubber roller system installed.
 Thus the robot leaves no tire tracks, as it happens now and then with hybrid models.

 Assessment and outlook

-Practical design, beautifully flat, new wiping technology and solid navigation: the SWDK ZDG300 wiping robot from the Xiaomi universe could fill a product gap that was previously missing not only in its own range.
-In fact, so far no technology manufacturer has really managed to bring a strong wiping robot onto the market.
-Now comes the Xiaomi advance.
-But here, too, one can be sceptical, even though Xiaomi has long set standards in household robotics when it comes to innovation.
+Practical design, nice and flat, new wiping technology and solid navigation: The SWDK ZDG300 wiping robot from the Xiaomi universe could fill a product gap that has been missing not only in its own range so far.
+In fact, no technology manufacturer has really managed to launch a robot with heavy wiping on the market so far.